SplendidAlakey/Perfectly-Splendid/README.md

   **Severity**: Low.

   **Workarounds**: If you really want it to work, downgrade to QL 0.17.11 or QL 0.18.1-beta.62 or lower.
-Note: Rotation Locker will crash on 0.17.11, so remove that, as well.

 </details>